cfrancobedoya/PHP-Project/README.md

 We will use the **include** keyword include to make the index file include the jobs.php file, if it finds it it includes it, but it will not show us a warning.
 There is another call **require** that if it is not found it shows us an error in the whole file.

 The include and require methods execute the code of the file every time they include it, this can bring errors in the execution of your code if you have files with functions because it will tell you that you cannot declare a function with the same name twice.
 To solve this there are **include_once** and **require_once** that force to include the file only once.

+## Object oriented programming
+Object-oriented programming will help us better structure our programs.
+PHP as of version 5 has object oriented implementations, which makes it more reusable and maintainable.

+A class is a template or definition of something.
+And an instance is the concrete representation of the class.

+Encapsulation will be the level of visibility that we want to give to some variable, for this we can use the access modifiers **private**, **public** and **protected**.

+With the reserved word **this** we will be referring to the variable that belongs to the class.